c33howard/signalk-from-batch-format/README.md

-# SignalK from batch format
+# SignalK from Batch Format

-SignalK plugin consume json files produced by [signalk-to-batch-format] (see the README there for more info)
+SignalK plugin to consume json files produced by [signalk-to-batch-format] (see the README there for more info)

 # Configuration